chop-dbhi/avocado/README.md

 `DataField` datatypes from Avocado's perspective are used purely as metadata for the purposes of making the underlying data accessible.

-This setting is used to customize what is returned by the `f.datatype` property.
+This setting is used to customize what is returned by the `f.simple_type` property.
 The default datatype comes from the internal datatype of a the model field's `get_internal_type()` method.
 Any of these default datatypes can be mapped to some other datatype.

 Datatypes in this context should be simple, for example not differentiating between `int`, `float`, or `Decimal`.
 They are all just numbers, to that is the datatype.